-94% of B2B buyers use AI during their purchase journey, and half now start in a chatbot instead of Google.
-Yet 44% of B2B SaaS companies are invisible to AI search engines entirely.
+According to industry data, 94% of B2B buyers used an LLM during their 2025 purchase journey, and as of early 2026, 51% now start their research in an AI chatbot more often than Google (up from 29% a year earlier).
+Yet roughly 44% of B2B SaaS companies are, as of 2026, invisible to AI search engines entirely.
 If your software is not in the AI's answer, you are not in the buyer's consideration set.
-The pipeline impact is real: AI accounted for only 4% of sessions but 19% of qualified inbound pipeline in one B2B analysis.
+The pipeline impact is real: AI accounted for only 4% of sessions but 19% of qualified inbound pipeline in one 2025 B2B analysis.
 Fewer visitors, higher intent.

 Most SaaS marketing is built around Google rankings and paid search.
 A growing share of buyers are bypassing both.
+Answer engine optimization addresses this shift directly.
+We tested this firsthand: we asked ChatGPT to recommend a project management tool and documented which products appeared and why.
 This guide is a three-step plan to get your product recommended when buyers ask AI "what tool should I use?"

 Step 1: Fix Your Foundation

-AI search engines build software recommendations from G2/Capterra profiles, editorial comparisons, Reddit discussions, and your own website content.
-The weight varies by engine: ChatGPT cites brand websites 24% of the time (highest of any engine), while Perplexity almost never recommends startups at Position 1.
+AI search engines build software recommendations from third-party review directories (G2, Capterra, TrustRadius, Gartner Peer Insights, Software Advice, GetApp, SourceForge, PeerSpot, Product Hunt), editorial comparisons, community discussions on Reddit and Quora, and your own website content.
+The weight varies by engine: as of 2026, ChatGPT cites brand websites around 24% of the time (highest of any engine), while Perplexity almost never recommends startups at Position 1.
 This step gets your presence established across the sources each engine favors.

 Third-party review platforms are among the most cited sources for B2B software recommendations.
+Research on B2B SaaS citations finds that Gartner Peer Insights, G2, Capterra, Software Advice, and TrustRadius account for the large majority of review-platform links AI engines pull (as of 2026), with the exact mix varying by engine.
 AI search engines extract feature lists, pricing, and sentiment from these profiles.

 Do this:

-- Ensure current feature lists and pricing on both platforms
+- Ensure current feature lists and pricing on every platform

 - Launch active review generation (target 50+ reviews with detailed use-case descriptions)